Fibonacci Extension Tool

 If you are looking to calculate and project shorter-term price fluctuations, then a.......

-If you want to continue reading about Fibonacci Extension Tools and learning things like:
+If you want to continue reading about the Fibonacci Extension Tool, including things like:

 - proper placement of the Fibonacci Extension Tool on both uptrends and downtrends